aravindan81222/World-of-Pokemon/README.md

 Prerequisites:

-1. node v12.18.3
+1. node v12+
-2. Visual Studio code/ Atom
+2. Visual Studio code/ Atom / any IDE supporting NPM(Node Package Manage)

 Steps to run the project:

 1. git clone <project url>
 2. npm install
-3. node start bin/www
+3. node bin/www

 Launch the application in your browser with the below url: